15 Regionalised perinatal care

 The staff at the regional hospital should communicate closely with the staff at the district hospitals.
 Patients at the district hospitals needing tertiary care should be transferred directly to the tertiary hospital.
 In turn, the regional hospital staff should provide educational programmes for, and give management advice to, the district hospital staff.
 Each district hospital usually has a number of primary healthcare centres.

 All medical and nursing staff in a health region should regard themselves as members of a team whose goal is to provide good quality care to all the patients in that region.
 All staff members should, therefore, co-operate and help one another.
 The responsibility for all mothers and infants in the region is then shared between all the staff working in that region.
-It is particularly important that the clinic and hospital staff work as a team and do not regard themselves as separate services.
+It is particularly important that the healthcare centres and hospital staff work as a team and do not regard themselves as separate services.

 15-6 How should the district hospital assist the perinatal clinics in that district?